 Dessert the second night was the fried cheesecake.
 At that point, why not?
 It was recommended to us by the manager while we were waiting.
 He recognized us from the night before.
 We got to talking and I had mentioned the Titanic.
 He said we had to try the cheesecake next.
 I responded, “What a gut buster that must be.”
 He rubbed his stomach and said, “Look at me, I know my dessert”.
 He was actually the one to bring it over when the time came.
 He set it on the table while humming Ave Maria and said, “Thank you for trusting the fat guy with the cheesecake!”
 It was essentially cheesecake filling inside an egg roll, covered in whipped cream and caramel, and over vanilla ice cream and sliced bananas.
 A rich dish that deserves its own magnitude on the Richter Scale.

 Hard to go wrong with a visit to Maggie McFly’s—though you would probably need 20 visits to eat your way through the menu.
 I don’t think there’s another place like it.
-It was during our second visit when I thought this place needed the upgrade to the high honor of 5 out of 5 stars.
-120+ restaurant reviews across seven states, and it is the lucky number 7th restaurant to hit that rating.
+4.5 out of 5 stars.
 Great job!

 Maggie Mcfly’s is located at 40 Glastonbury Boulevard in Glastonbury, Connecticut.
 They have five locations in the state, each with slightly different menus.